-The Society’s ‘An Intercultural Dialogue Through Art and Archaeology Project’ is supported under the “Grant Scheme for Common Cultural Heritage: Preservation and Dialogue between Türkiye and the EU–II (CCH-II)” implemented by the Turkish Ministry of Culture and Tourism with the financial support of the European Union.
+The Society’s ‘An Intercultural Dialogue Through Art and Archaeology Project’ is supported under the “Grant Scheme for Common Cultural Heritage: Preservation and Dialogue between Türkiye and the EU–II (CCH-II)” implemented by the T.R.
+Ministry of Culture and Tourism with the financial support of the European Union.

 Works of 13 artists from 5 different countries

 The ‘Lines of Site / Kazı İzleri’ exhibition, which will open its doors to visitors on Friday February 4, 2022 at the Historical Hüsrev Kethüda Hammam in Ortaköy, includes artefacts of 13 artists from Türkiye, UK, Spain, USA and Colombia, produced in different disciplines.

 The works included in the exhibition prepared under the curatorship of Fırat Arapoğlu and Gary Sangster, bear traces of the artists’ experiences at Aşıklı Höyük excavation site.